Passivelyme/COVID-19-Dashboard-A-Python-Tkinter-Application/README.md

 - `restart_program()`: This function restarts the program when the "Refresh" button is clicked.
 - `submit()`: This function is called when the user clicks the "Submit" button.
 It takes the user's choice and displays the COVID-19 data accordingly.
 - `iget()`: This function is called when the user clicks the "Next" button after entering a date or state.
 It retrieves the data from the CSV files and displays it in the text area.

-The main logic of the application is as follows: